Learn more about head injury: introduction

 These will usually be with a specialist, such as a neurologist (an expert in the brain and nervous system).

-Depending on how your head injury has affected you, you may need various types of treatment to help with your recovery, such as:
+Depending on how your head injury has affected you, you may need various types of treatment to help with your recovery.

 - physiotherapy – to help with physical problems such as weakness, stiffness or poor co-ordination